wjzhengsh/keymgmt/keyprotect_troubleshooting.md

 If you have problems or questions when you are using {{site.data.keyword.keymanagementservicefull_notm}}, you can get help by searching for information or by asking questions through a forum.
 You can also open a support ticket.

-When you are using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.IBM_notm}} {{site.data.keyword.Bluemix_notm}} development teams.
+When you are using the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.

 - If you have technical questions about {{site.data.keyword.keymanagementserviceshort}}, post your question on [Stack Overflow ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://stackoverflow.com/search?q=key-protect+ibm-bluemix){: new_window} and tag your question with "ibm-bluemix" and "key-protect".
 - For questions about the service and getting started instructions, use the [IBM developerWorks dW Answers ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/answers/topics/key-protect/?smartspace=bluemix){: new_window} forum.
 Include the "bluemix"